Secret and innovative features of Bragi Dash

 The build quality of the Bragi Dash is just amazing.
 Durable and high-quality materials make it feel great in the hand as well in the ears.

-Loaded With Number Of Sensor
+Loaded With Number Of Sensor and Great Sound Quality

 With the Dash headphone, Bragi has tried to offer music lovers an all-inclusive platform.
 It comes with even those features you cannot imagine on a headphone.